duqcyxwd/wp-markdown-code-highlighting-options/README.md

       end
     end</code></pre>

+> Options are comma-separated and must all be in one line.

-Without the `#!nowrap` option the style will not be added and your default style will be used.
+Without the `nowrap` option the style will not be added and your default style will be used.
 To make your code wrapping at the end of the line you can add the following additional CSS in the wp-highlight.js settings:

     pre code {
         border: 1px solid #ccc;